Azov War (1501–1502)

 The Azov War or Crimean-Circassian War of 1501–1502 was a military conflict between the Crimean Khanate and the Kabardian Principality.

 History

-In the spring of 1501, the Tatars organized a campaign against the western Circassians.
+In the spring of 1501, the Crimean Tatars organized a campaign against the western Circassians.
 The campaign ended with the defeat of the Tatars.
-As revenge, in the autumn of 1501, the Circassians raided the vicinity of the fortress of Azov.
+As revenge, in the autumn of 1501, the Circassians raided the vicinity of the Azov Fortress.
 They stole the cattle and killed the chase.
 In response, in 1502, the Ottoman Turks organized a punitive campaign against the lands of the Circassians.
 But the campaign did not take place due to the death of the Kafsky governor.

+Aftermath

+In 1504, Şehzade Mehmed attempted to organize another campaign into Circassia.
+He demanded that Khan Meñli I Giray provide troops for the expedition.
+However, the campaign was called off because Mehmed was poisoned on his father's orders.
+After these setbacks, Circassia remained free from Turkish aggression.